2dotstwice/d8-composer-skeleton/README.md

 # Creating a fork

 Because this skeleton is meant to help you get started once, any changes you make later should have no effect on the skeleton itself.
-Because of this you should create a fork of this repository.
+Because of this you should create a fork of this repository, which will then serve as the repository of your new project.

-After doing so, remove the included `.git` directory to delete the commit history, and run `git init` to set up a new git repository.
+To do so, clone this repository and remove the included `.git` directory to delete the commit history.
+Afterwards, run `git init` to set up the project as a new git repository.

-Lastly, remove the `composer.lock` entry from the included `.gitignore` file so the `composer.lock` file that will be generated later can be added to your new git repository.
+It is also recommended remove the `composer.lock` entry from the included `.gitignore` file so the `composer.lock` file that will be generated later can be added to your project's new git repository.
-(It's ignored by default so it would never get committed to the skeleton itself by accident.)
+We ignore it by default so it would never get committed to the skeleton itself by accident, but it is considered best practice to always commit your `composer.lock` file in the actual Drupal 8 project itself.

 # Installing dependencies